mesielepush/NewPhaserTest/README.md

 times they are modified some times they are not.
 #### Music:

-The boss battle theme, is the classic battle theme from ninja gaiden and was composed by [Keiji Yamagishi](https://bit.ly/2OMxW2Z).
+The boss battle theme, is a classic battle theme from ninja gaiden and was composed by [Keiji Yamagishi](https://bit.ly/2OMxW2Z).
 The other two songs, the opening and the closing themes were composed by myself and you can use them under the MIT license.
 Which means if you do please make the reference to this repo.

 ## Try it live: